mac-jey/optimization_adamuon/README.md

   `g ≈ (f(y + εu) - f(y)) / ε`
 - **Central2P** – symmetric evaluation improving accuracy:
   `g ≈ (f(y + εu) - f(y - εu)) / (2ε)`
+  and now automatically tunes the finite-difference step by probing a logarithmic range and selecting the largest step that still exhibits the expected second-order convergence.

 Directions `u_k` are generated to be well conditioned using QR and Gram–Schmidt procedures.
 The sampled directional derivatives are solved in a